Science + Tech

 GuardLab is a revolutionary custom mouthguard company that utilizes 3D scanning and 3D printing technologies to create premium, innovative products.
 Our latest product is the patent-pending APEX™ Guard.

 We studied thousands of digital scans to find the optimal shape and size of a properly fitted mouthguard.
-Using these finding we created digital teeth to pre-indent each guard.
-Combined with TRAUMASHIELD™ and full customization control, the APEX™ is the first "Semi-Custom" guard on the self-fit market.
+Using these findings, we created digital teeth to pre-indent each guard with a natural bite pattern.

 Engineered with Neuromuscular Science

 By using a proprietary methodology developed with two world class dentists, our ARC-PRO Guard is one of the most scientifically advanced mouthguards on the planet, engineered to align the jaw to improve overall posture and alignment by balancing the muscles of the head and neck and removing compensation and adaptation of muscles.